Bacterias: invisible diseases of the cucumber crop prevented with trellis netting

-Bacterial diseases Agro-Chemical treatmentsUsually all bacterial contagions are caused by: using infected seeds, bacteria use seeds as a way to disseminate, or direct mechanical contact with a sick plant, usually workers come in contact with plants during pruning and tutoring.
+Bacterial diseases Agro-Chemical treatmentsUsually all bacterial contagions are caused by: using infected seeds, bacteria use seeds as a way to disseminate, or direct mechanical contact with a sick plant, usually workers come in contact with plants during pruning during the right moon phase and tutoring.
 Also insects may be the cause of mechanical transmission of bacteria in cucumbers.
 If a plant is infected a diagnosis has to be done to know the type of infection we are dealing with.
 Knowing exactly the type of pathogens we are facing with will increase the chances of a cure, by aiming specific targets.Once we have the right diagnosis for cucumber disease we must apply the right treatment, but in most cases is recommended to erradicate the infected plants since most existing treatments are more useful in disease prevention.
 The following agrochemicals can be used to prevent bacteria incidence in cucumbers: copper sulfate, copper hydroxide, copper oxychloryde, kasugamicina, streptomycin sulfate and oxytetracycline.

 Bacterial withering, bacterial wilt (Erwinia tracheiphila)This bacteria is transmitted by vectors like the beetles Acalymma vittata and Diabrotica undecimpunctata.
 The first symptom observed in the plant affected by bacterial wilt is the sudden leaf withering that will later lead to plant´s death.
 Since the infection of the crop is due to mechanical vectors, one of the preventive treatment is to avoid this vectors from entering the cultivated area or using insecticide to avoid beetles contact with the plant. (or better yet biological controls with the predator that feeds on these beetles.
 Preventive measures to minimize bacterial infections: recommendations to avoid bacteria incidence on crops are: